purwar1997/vanlife/README.md

 ## 3. Tools and technologies used

-- Create-react-app utility to initialize React project
+- Create React App to initialize React project
 - Vanilla CSS to style UI components
 - React Router v6 to implement client side routing
 - Firestore database of Firebase to store data